zacharysantora/CSC112-Lab2/README.md

 for something!)

-In this week's lab we will be extending the shapes program we started on in class.
+In this week's lab we will be extending the shapes program we started in class.
 Even better, you will be working in small groups, and in the end the entire thing will be incorporated into one much larger program.
 So this is your first real experience of working on a large programming team (we're almost 30 strong!)